-[A] person who has been adjudicated a delinquent child for having committed an act that would be a violation of section 2907.24 [Soliciting; after positive HIV test; driver's license suspension], 2907.241 [Loitering to engage in solicitation], or 2907.25 [Prostitution] of the Revised Code if the child were an adult may apply to the adjudicating court for the expungement of the record of adjudication if the person's participation in the act was a result of the person having been a victim of human trafficking.
-The application shall be made in the same manner as an application for expungement under section 2953.38 of the Revised Code, and all of the provisions of that section shall apply to the expungement procedure.

-Accordingly, Ohio Rev. Code Ann. § 2953.38 (Expungement of certain crimes for victims of human trafficking) governs the procedure for expunging juvenile records related to trafficking victimization.
-Under Ohio Rev. Code Ann. § 2953.38(B), an application for expungement may be filed immediately.
-Ohio Rev. Code Ann. § 2953.38(F) further provides that if the court finds the applicant has demonstrated by a preponderance of the evidence that the applicant's participation in the offense that is the subject of the application was the result of the applicant having been a victim of human trafficking, and, if the offense that is the subject of the application is a felony of the first or second degree, after consideration of the factors required under division (E)(2) of this section, it finds that the interests of the applicant in having the record of the conviction of that offense expunged are not outweighed by any legitimate needs of the government to maintain that record of conviction, the court shall grant the application and order that the record of conviction be expunged.
+Any person who is or was convicted of a violation of section 2907.24 [Soliciting; after positive HIV test; driver's license suspension], 2907.241 [Loitering to engage in solicitation], or 2907.25 [Prostitution] of the Revised Code may apply to the sentencing court for the expungement of the record of conviction of any offense, other than a record of conviction of a violation of section 2903.01 [Aggravated murder], 2903.02 [Murder], or 2907.02 [Rape] of the Revised Code, the person's participation in which was a result of the person having been a victim of human trafficking.
+The person may file the application at any time.
+The application may request an order to expunge the record of conviction for more than one offense the applicant has demonstrated by a preponderance of the evidence that the applicant's participation in the offense that is the subject of the application was the result of the applicant having been a victim of human trafficking, and, if the offense that is the subject of the application is a felony of the first or second degree, after consideration of the factors required under division (D)(2) of this section, it finds that the interests of the applicant in having the record of the conviction of that offense expunged are not outweighed by any legitimate needs of the government to maintain that record of conviction, the court shall grant the application and order that the record of conviction be expunged.